-Do you feel stuck in the house?
-Wish you could get a start on your fitness goals?
-If you’re bored of the same old exercise routes or routines, get out for a little fresh air and take a walk at our amazing Phoenix city parks.
+Feel stuck in the house after a long hot summer?
+Wish you could get a start on your fitness goals like now?
+If you’re bored of the same old exercise routes or routines, get out for a little fresh air and take a walk at one of our amazing Phoenix city parks.

 Phoenix City Parks have created a walking program called WalkPHX to make exercise more fun for you and the whole family.
 There’s probably a city park right around the corner from you.
 Besides the exercise, you can help entertain your family and your pets.
 Kids and dogs love to walk in the park.